 The Michigan Mushroom Hunting Club (MMHC) is one of the best resources for learning about mushrooms in our area.
 The club was established on the East side of the state in 1981.
 It has now grown to include a Central Region and a West Michigan Region.
 The club has over 27 public hunts (open to the public) and many private hunts (members only).
-There are five public hunts scheduled in Muskegon throughout this year.
-While the morel season is for only a short time in the spring, there are edible mushrooms that fruit throughout the warmer months.
+There are often public hunts scheduled in Muskegon during the year.
+While the morel season lasts a short time in spring, there are edible mushrooms that fruit throughout the warmer months.
 Some of these (in my opinion) are better than morels.

 Photo Courtesy of Mark Grant

 Click HERE for more information regarding the Michigan Mushroom Hunters Club and their club membership form: Follow the club on Facebook HERE.
 Many thanks to Tim Coddington, West Region Coordinator State of Michigan Certified Wild Mushroom Expert